Aroostook War: Crisis of 1830

 In preparation for a United States census in 1830, the Maine Legislature sent John Deane and Edward James to the disputed area to document the numbers of inhabitants and to assess the extent of what they considered to be British trespass.
 During that summer, several residents of the west bank of the Saint John at Madawaska filed requests for inclusion of their land in Maine.
 Acting on advice from Penobscot County, Maine, officials, they called a meeting to select representatives preparatory to incorporating Madawaska as a town.
 A local resident from the east bank of the Saint John river alerted local representatives of the New Brunswick militia, who entered the hall during one of these meetings and threatened to arrest any resident attempting to organize.
 The meetings continued, however, even as more militiamen arrived.
 New Brunswick authorities arrested some residents, others fled to the woods, and local Americans sent letters to the Maine authorities in Augusta.
 The Treaty of Ghent (ratified by the U.S. Senate in 1815) provided for the establishment of a neutral third party as arbitrator in the event that a joint commission could not agree on the border; commissioners Cornelius P. Van Ness of Vermont and Thomas Henry Barclay for Britain asked King William I of the Netherlands to arbitrate.

 William was given a topographical map of the disputed area with the parties' arguments, with detailed scientific and diplomatic evidence for each.
-A century later, Canadian Hugh LL.
-Keenlyside and American Gerald S. Brown wrote:
+A century later, Canadian Hugh L. Keenleyside and American Gerald S. Brown wrote:

 William indeed found reconciling the treaty with the map so difficult that he gave up.
 On 20 January 1831 he called the treaty "inexplicable and impractical", and compromised by drawing a line between the two listed options.
 The United States received 7908 sqmi and Britain received 4119 sqmi.
 The British government accepted this decision, but Maine rejected it and the new treaty failed to pass the United States Senate.
 Although the king had not made a judicial decision for one side as expected, he had followed the arbitration agreement's request to "make a decision on the points of difference".
 The American refusal to accept his decision would ultimately cost the United States 900 sqmi of territory.